-Congress’ DK Shivakumar arrested by ED in alleged money laundering case: Reports
+Congress’ DK Shivakumar arrested by ED in alleged money laundering case

 The agency said he was not cooperating with the investigation.